mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello: Creates an empty file called hello. chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod 777 hell: Adds execution permission to the owner, the group owner and other users, to the file hello.
+touch hello: Creates an empty file called hello. chmod 744 hello: Adds execute permission to the owner of the file hello. chmod 754 hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod 751 hello: Adds execution permission to the owner, the group owner and other users, to the file hello.